Charles P. Mountford: Exploration for Indigenous art

 Mountford also served as lecturer in ethnology for the Workers' Educational Association and authored further scientific papers as well as a series of newspaper articles.
 He had completed a two-year term as an honorary assistant in ethnology at the South Australian Museum.
-In addition to his anthropological work, he had conducted successful research within the PMG's Department, examining the corrosive effects of electrolysis on underground cables.
+In addition to his anthropological work, he had conducted successful research within the Postmaster-General's Department, examining the corrosive effects of electrolysis on underground cables.

-During 1938, Mountford, taking a year-long sabbatical from the PMG, served as an acting ethnologist at the museum and conceived of taking a camel expedition to central Australia with the intention of studying the artistic expressions of the Pitjantjatjara and Yankuntjatjara peoples.
+During 1938, Mountford, taking a year-long sabbatical from the Postmaster-General, served as an acting ethnologist at the South Australian Museum and conceived of taking a camel expedition to central Australia with the intention of studying the artistic expressions of the Pitjantjatjara and Yankuntjatjara peoples.
 Adolphus Elkin dissuaded the Carnegie trust from financing Mountford's endeavour, citing his amateur status.
 Nonetheless, he garnered support from the museum board for anthropological research and from private sponsors.
 Collaborating with Lauri Sheard and camel handler Tommy Dodd, and accompanied by Bessie, the four-month expedition in from Ernabella to Uluru in 1940 resulted in an examination of the art and mythology surrounding the landmarks Uluru and the Kata Tjuta.
 The results of this endeavor were showcased through photographic exhibitions and a prize-winning colour film created in 1940, which subsequently became the foundation for the book Brown Men and Red Sand.

 In 1942, he embarked on a journey through the MacDonnell Ranges, meticulously documenting the art associated with sacred objects.
 His experiences were captured in the film Tjurunga.
 Notably, Mountford also produced another influential film, Namatjira the Painter, and the illustrated book The Art of Albert Namatjira (Melbourne, 1944), works which contributed to shaping his later career.